lorenzo-rovigatti/resume/resume.md

 ## Organisation of scientific meetings

-* 2021-2023: Programme Committee member, 27th, 28th and 29th International Conferences on DNA Computing and Molecular Programming
+* 2021-2023: Programme Committee member, 27th, 28th, 29th and 30th International Conferences on DNA Computing and Molecular Programming
 * 2022: Head of the local organising committee, From Water to Colloidal Water (Rome, Italy)
 * 2016: Local Committee member, ECIS 2016 (Rome, Italy)
 * 2013: Local Committee member, ISMC 2013 (Rome, Italy)

+## Institutional responsabilities

+* 2024: Member of the departmental panel for the evaluation of the "Seal of Excellence" projects to be financed by the Italian Ministry of the Research and University, Physics Department, Sapienza University of Rome.
+* 2023-present: Member of the steering committee of the funded project "Dipartimento di Eccellenza", Physics Department, Sapienza University of Rome.
+* 2021-2023: Head of Departmental Teaching Activities (delegato del Direttore per la Didattica), Physics Department, Sapienza University of Rome.
+* 2021: Member of the Committee for the creation of a Bachelor Degree in Artificial Intelligence, Physics Department, Sapienza University of Rome.
+* 2017-2018:  Member of the "ISC Committee for Research Project Management and Evaluation" (Commissione ISC per la Valutazione e la Gestione dei Progetti di Ricerca), Institute of Complex Systems (CNR-ISC).

 ## Reviewing activities